I Lost My Job Due to COVID-19. Can I Modify Child Support?

-Times are difficult for everyone right now, including your child and your co-parent.
+The COVID-19 pandemic is difficult for everyone right now, including your child and your co-parent.
 If your income is reduced, it is also possible that your co-parent’s income is, as well.
 If you think that you need to modify child support, you should consult with an experienced Utah child support attorney.
 Your attorney can help you assess the strength of your case and whether it makes sense to petition for a modification of child support now, or to wait.
 If now is the time to seek a modification, an attorney can also help you gather the evidence you need to bolster your position that a modification of child support is necessary.

 If you are worried about your child support obligations during the COVID-19 pandemic, or worried that your co-parent will be unable to meet their child support obligations, we invite you to contact Barton Wood to schedule a consultation to discuss your options.